hpc-carpentry/hpc-chapel/_episodes/14-parallel-case-study.md

   curdif = max reduce (temp-past_temp);
   past_temp = temp;

   if c%n == 0 then writeln('Temperature at iteration ',c,': ',temp[x,y]);
 }
 ~~~
-{:.source}
+{: .source}

-Note that now the nested for loops run from `rowi` to `rowf` and from `coli` to `colf` which are, respectively, the initial and final row and column of the sub-grid associated to the task `taskid`.
-To compute these limits, based on `taskid`, we can again follow the same ideas as in Exercise 2.
+Note that now the nested for loops run from `rowi` to `rowf` and from `coli` to
+`colf` which are, respectively, the initial and final row and column of the
+sub-grid associated to the task `taskid`.
+To compute these limits, based on
+`taskid`, we can again follow the same ideas as in Exercise 2.

 ~~~
 config const rowtasks = 2;